 Preparation and stability of the patient samples

-Samples: Human serum, EDTA, heparin or citrate plasma.
+Samples: Human serum, EDTA or heparin plasma.

 Stability: Patient samples to be investigated can generally be stored at +2°C to +8°C for up to 14 days.
 Diluted samples should be incubated within one working day.